PythonistaGuild/MystBin-VSC/README.md

 ## Features

 - Paste full files or text of any language to MystBin with ``>Share`` (`mystbin.share`).
+- Editor and Explorer Context Menus for ease of use.
+Right Click to send to MystBin.
 - Select up to **5** snippets in an open editor and send them to MystBin as separate files.
 - Automatically copies the paste URL and has a button to open it in your browser.